Useful Links

 Directgov - Public Services all in one place

 Information on this site on all aspects of public service support for disability, from finance, to travel and rights and obligations.
-Other areas of the site also list an A-Z of local council contacts across the UK.

 Disabled Living Foundation